China close to becoming Australia's largest source of tourists

 Source: SBS

 China is set to overtake New Zealand as Australia's number one source of tourists, in a year of record international visits to our shores.
-Last year saw international tourism increase by 11 per cent.
-The industry is confident of further growth, but says the government needs to play its part.Package by Aileen Phillips
+Image: Kata-Tjuta, in the Uluru-Kata Tjuta National Park, NT (AAP)

 Source: SBS